-Check out 15 low carb tailgate recipes:
+Check out 15 low-carb game day recipes:

 The cheeseburger just got a little more grown up for your tailgate recipes menu!
 These gourmet burgers get their bold flavor from goat cheese, red pepper and scallions.
 Ground turkey keeps them light.
 Want to have a burger and some Parmesan Crisps?
 Proceed to Go and collect $200.